cspray/marked-logs/README.md

 ## Usage Guide

 Imagine a scenario where you're interacting with a RESTful API and you want to make sure you have extensive logs.
-Marked Logs provides a way to easily group these logs together to easily gain a picture for all the interactions made with the API.
+Marked Logs provides a way to easily group these logs together to gain a picture for all the interactions made with the API.
 Let's take a look at some example code.

 ```php
 <?php declare(strict_types=1);